 After the base, I like to add 2-3 green leafy vegetables for nutrition to my juices.
 Options here are spinach, lettuce, kale even dandelion.

 Fruit is what is going to give you sweetness and the most flavor to your juice.
-I happen to love green apples (I’m a tart girl), pears, pineapple when I have it and any citrus for this.
+I happen to love green apples, pears, pineapple when I have it and any citrus for this.
 While not really a fruit, carrots are great for sweetness too.
 In fact, carrots and orange is one of my favorite combinations.

 For an earthy vibe, I’ll add beets to my juice.
+They also make a great addition to healthy smoothies like in this blueberry beet smoothie.
 When I want something spicy, a chunk of ginger root is perfect.
 Fresh herbs like parsley are another great add-in for a finishing touch.

 One of the best things about juicing is that you don’t have to peel or prep any of the fruit or vegetables.
 Since the fibrous stuff gets separated from the juice there’s just no need.
 Since this is the case though, buying as much organic produce as possible is something to consider when juicing.
 I don’t buy everything organic but when I plan to juice, I’ll be mindful of it or at least of the “dirty dozen”.